 CPT codes for psychiatric services include diagnostic (CPT codes 90791, 90792) and therapeutic (individual, group, other) procedures.
-Since psychotherapy includes continuing psychiatric evaluation, CPT codes 90791 and 90792 are not separately reportable with individual psychotherapy codes.
-CPT code 90791 or 90792 is separately reportable with a group psychotherapy code if the diagnostic interview and group psychotherapy service occur during separate time intervals on the same date of service.
-Diagnostic services performed during the group therapy session are not separately reportable.
+Since psychotherapy includes continuing psychiatric evaluation, CPT codes 90791 and 90792 are not separately reportable with individual, group, family, crisis, or other psychotherapy codes for the same date of service.

-Individual psychotherapy and group psychotherapy may be reported on the same date of service if the two services are performed during separate time intervals.
+Psychotherapy and group psychotherapy may be reported on the same date of service if the two services are performed during separate time intervals.
 Family psychotherapy (i.e., CPT codes 90846, 90847) is not separately reportable with psychotherapy CPT codes 90832-90838 for the same patient encounter since the latter codes include psychotherapy with family members.
+Physicians should not report psychotherapy CPT codes 90832-90838 with CPT code 90847 (family psychotherapy with patient present) for the same date of service.
+CPT codes 90832-90838 include all psychotherapy with family members, if present, for a single date of service.